 Positive reviews with good ratings compel potential customers to contact you, as they feel comfortable and confident about the products or services of your business.
 The more customers you satisfy, leaving good reviews, the more people will be interested in buying your products.

-Customer reviews strengthen your brand awareness and boost customer loyalty.
-Sharing reviews encourages new customers and buyers to develop trust in your business.
+Customer reviews strengthen your brand awareness and boost customers’ loyalty.
+Sharing reviews encourages new customers/buyers to develop trust in your business.

-Mapping the customer journey to identify the evaluation touchpoints helps you to know when your customers are impressed with your brand and made up their mindset to buy.
+Mapping of the evaluation stage refers to when customers are impressed with your brand and made up their mindset to buy.
 With that intention, they start evaluating your product or services to make a final purchase.